Mountains

 Audience, audience, audience.
 As you begin to write your paper, have a clear audience in mind.
 In this case, you should imagine the larger faculty and student body of Beloit College—in other words, people who are interested in ideas and unafraid of detail.

-Don't let this go too long.
+Don't wait too long to start writing.
 You could choose your sources and approach right now, and then finish a first draft a week before the paper is due.
 Don't delay!

 (Please send me a .pdf copy of your final assignment)